eci-lasso/special-cases/README.md

 <p>This method can also be applied for assigning values for other Sales Details based on answers</p>

 <h3><a name="answer-project">Submit to Projects Based on Answers</a></h3>
-<p>Define a question with checkbox or multi-select drop-down menu answers in <a href="https://github.com/eci-lasso/special-cases/blob/main/answer-based-projects/signup.html">signup.html</a> and make the question a required field on the form.</p>
+<p>Define a required question field with checkbox or multi-select drop-down menu answers in <a href="https://github.com/eci-lasso/special-cases/blob/main/answer-based-projects/signup.html">signup.html</a>.</p>
 <p>Remove any validation checks for Project ID in <a href="https://github.com/eci-lasso/special-cases/blob/main/answer-based-projects/signup.php">signup.php</a>.
 Pass an empty array for projects and then create a loop to map each answer ID for the question to a project ID.
 Pass <code>$projects[0]</code> when constructing a lead.</p>